Guo Jun: Court cases

 Businessman Lee Boon Teow, who was also a trustee of the Mahabodhi Monastery and former vice-president of its management committee, has filed three lawsuits against Guo Jun.

 The two were in a dispute over the ownership of a Buddhist sculpture valued around over $1 million.
-Lee Boon Teow has sued the monk for defamation over a series of group chat messages that the former abbot had shared with other management committee members, where Guo Jun had allegedly implied that Lee's company was in financial difficulties and questioned if his cancer relapse was affecting his judgement and decision-making.
+Lee had sued the monk for defamation over a series of group chat messages that the former abbot had shared with other management committee members, where Guo Jun had allegedly implied that Lee's company was in financial difficulties and questioned if his cancer relapse was affecting his judgement and decision-making.
 Lee claimed that Guo Jun discredited him as he had uncovered the monk's alleged impropriety.
 Guo Jun countersued Lee, claiming ownership of the sculpture and asked for its return.
 The sculpture was returned to Guo Jun in December 2017.

-On 24 October 2017, a settlement was reached over the defamation lawsuit, with Guo Jun offering to pay $30,000 to Lee Boon Teow to settle the case, without admitting to any defamation or guilt.
+On 24 October 2017, a settlement was reached over the defamation lawsuit, with Guo Jun offering to pay $30,000 to Lee to settle the case, without admitting to any defamation or guilt.

-In November 2017, Lee sued Guo for return of A$240,000 which Lee had given Guo to study for a doctorate in Australia.
-Guo did not pursue the studies but used part of the money to buy property in Australia, which was subsequently sold for a profit.
-Guo believed that the money had been given to him as a gift for his own use, in a Buddhist practice known as dana.
+In November 2017, Lee sued Guo Jun for return of A$240,000 which Lee had given Guo Jun to study for a doctorate in Australia.
+Guo Jun did not pursue the studies but used part of the money to buy property in Australia, which was subsequently sold for a profit.
+Guo Jun believed that the money had been given to him as a gift for his own use, in a Buddhist practice known as dana.
 The court dismissed Lee's legal action.

 Financial management

-During the court proceedings for the lawsuits faced, Guo disclosed that he has at least A$3 million in assets in 2009, and that he has a "different interpretation" of Buddhist concepts of austerity; he believes he should manage his own financial assets and expenditure, without disclosing them to the monastery or its management committee.
+During the court proceedings for the lawsuits faced, Guo Jun disclosed that he has at least A$3 million in assets in 2009, and that he has a "different interpretation" of Buddhist concepts of austerity; he believes he should manage his own financial assets and expenditure, without disclosing them to the monastery or its management committee.

 CPIB report

-Lee had also filed a Corrupt Practices Investigation Bureau (CPIB) report against Guo.
-Guo in an email interview with Lianhe Zaobao, replied that he had not been summoned by the police over the report.
+Lee had also filed a Corrupt Practices Investigation Bureau (CPIB) report against Guo Jun.
+Guo Jun in an email interview with Lianhe Zaobao, replied that he had not been summoned by the police over the report.

 Guo's press statement

-In October 2017, Guo released a statement that in the past few years, he had been smeared and falsely accused which caused harm to the Mahabodhi Monastery and Buddhism and apologised for it.
+In October 2017, Guo Jun released a statement that in the past few years, he had been smeared and falsely accused which caused harm to the Mahabodhi Monastery and Buddhism and apologised for it.
 In order to protect the reputation, he had spent time and money to safeguard the reputation.
 In view of that, he would not respond to any rumors anymore.